dannyvaks/reflection_agent_education/readme.md

 - Generation of assessment questions and answers
 - Web interface with dual view mode (Learning Process and Final Result)
 - API for programmatic integration
+- Interactive code execution with basic sandboxing
+- Automatic code feedback using the Reflexion agent

 ## Methodology and Architecture